-Since the beginning of social media in the early 2000s, more and more Africans are getting on the different social media platforms, with a large number of African millennials being at the center of the social media revolution.
+Since the beginning of social media in the early 2000s, more and more Africans are getting on the different social media platforms, with a large number of African millennials and Gen Zs, being at the center of the social media revolution.

-Although compared to other region, the sheer number of Africans using the social media may not seem outrageous, but when you consider that the vast majority of African social media users are not just young they are also educated, sophisticated and exposed, it becomes very clear that this population is highly targeted.
+Although compared to other region, the sheer number of Africans using the social media may not seem very large, but when you consider that the vast majority of African social media users are not just young they are also educated, sophisticated and exposed, it becomes very clear that this population is highly targeted and cannot be missed by any serious brand, seeking a deeper penetration in the region.

-In fact, according to a recent study, in 2020, three African countries, Nigeria, Kenya and South Africa made up top five countries spending the most time on the social media, spending at least of 3hours 30 minutes on social media daily, compared to a global average of 2 hours.
+In fact, according to a recent study by Visual Capitalist in 2024, three African countries, Nigeria, Kenya and South Africa made up the top five countries spending the most time on the social media.
+These countries spent at least 3hours 20 minutes on social media daily, compared to a global average of 2 hours.

-While northern and southern Africa holds the majority of social media users in Africa, social media is indeed a big thing in the whole of Africa.
+Generally, while Northern and Southern African countries holds the majority of social media users in Africa, social media is very much emerging in almost every part of Africa.

 And it doesn’t end there.
 The social media has become a powerful tool in shaping trends and conversations across Africa, leading to powerful revolutionary movement like the Arab Spring Protests in Northern Africa, #EndSARS in Nigeria, #REJECTFINANCEBILL2024 in Kenya and so many others.